compphylo/compphylo.github.io/MexicoCity2023/index.md

 ## Schedule/Workshop Structure

 * Background on comparative phylogeography.
 Why do we do this?
 How?
 What kinds of questions can we ask and answer?
 Examples from the literature.
 (1 hour)
-* Running simulations with the PTA comparative phylogeographic model and reviewingsome of the key model parameters and outputs.
+* Running simulations with the PTA comparative phylogeographic model and reviewing some of the key model parameters and outputs.
 (1.5 hours)
 * Machine learning inference using simulations and toy empirical data.
 (1.5 hours)

 ## CompPhylo Mexico City 2023 Group Photo